 - Physical exam and history : An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient’s health habits and past illnesses and treatments will also be taken.

 - Pelvic exam : An exam of the vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
 The doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and the other hand is placed over the lower abdomen to feel the size, shape, and position of the uterus and ovaries.
 A speculum is also inserted into the vagina and the doctor or nurse looks at the vagina and cervix for signs of disease.
 A Pap test or Pap smear of the cervix is usually done.
 The doctor or nurse also inserts a lubricated, gloved finger into the rectum to feel for lumps or abnormal areas.

 - Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs, such as the abdomen, and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 The picture can be printed to be looked at later. transvaginal ultrasound.

 - CA 125 assay : A test that measures the level of CA 125 in the blood.
 CA 125 is a substance released by cells into the bloodstream.
 An increased CA 125 level is sometimes a sign of cancer or other condition.

 - Biopsy : The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-The tissue is removed in a procedure called a laparotomy (a surgical incision made in the wall of the abdomen).
+The tissue is usually removed during surgery to remove the tumor.